luisfernandezbr/agent.v3/integrations/gitlab/readme.md

 - In order to get emails, the token needs to have Administrator privileges.
 - In this integration we will use a mix of graphql and REST as the GraphQL has some limitations.

+## Missing data
+- Is not possible to add reviews URLs.